Annapurna Circuit Trek without a guide? Yes, it’s possible.

 We got it from Nepal Tourism Board in Kathmandu.
 Paying a little bit extra it’s possible to obtain it from almost any trekking agency in Kathmandu.
+There are really a lot of them in the city, especially in the area called Thamel.
 And there are also few other places, where you can get it (check it on the website of NTNC).

 And then you need TIMS card.
 It is possible to get it at the same place – office of Nepal Tourism Board.

 Each one of them cost us 2000 NPR (about 18 EUR/20 USD).

 – What Is Necessary to Get a Trekking Permit for Annapurna Circuit?

 To get ACAP and TIMS you need to have a travel insurance (both times we took World Nomads Explorer package), 4 passport photo size photos, as well as you need to know when and where are you starting your trek, more or less your route and when and where are you planning to finish it.

 If you plan to do a whole Annapurna Circuit Trek, which means also crossing Thorong La pass at 5416 (17,769 ft) meters above sea level, then you need an insurance, which covers activities at such a high altitude as well.
 Mostly insurance companies don’t offer it in a standard offer.